How to Start Recorder With Letter Notes

 What To Add After The First Easy Songs

 Once the first classroom melodies feel steady, move into one seasonal tune and one slightly longer lyrical tune.
-That adds variety without leaving the same public workflow or forcing beginners into a new notation system.
+That adds variety without forcing beginners into a new notation system or a more complicated reading setup.

 FAQ